-Follow his ongoing commentary on science, technology, medicine and other matters on The Gleaming Retort, part of the PLOS BLOGS science blogging network, or on Twitter at @tvjrennie.
+Follow his ongoing commentary on science, technology, medicine and other matters on Twitter at @tvjrennie.

 Prior to his work on Hacking The Planet, Rennie’s numerous television and radio appearances include PBS’s Newshour with Jim Lehrer, ABC World News, The CBS Early Show, the History Channel specials How the Earth Made Man and Clash of the Cavemen, Discovery’s Apocalypse How, NPR’s Science Friday, Minnesota Public Radio’s Marketplace and many other programs.
 As a frequent public speaker, Rennie has appeared before audiences at the World Innovation Forum, the World Congress of Science Journalists, the World Life Sciences Forum, and the World Science Festival, the Wharton School of Business, the Massachusetts Institute of Technology, Middlebury College, the University of Wisconsin-Madison, the University of Tennessee School of Journalism, and many other events and institutions.